 This course focuses on early childhood education by examining theories related to development and learning and provides examples of methods and practices best implemented to ensure healthy, well-rounded development of children in the early childhood education setting.
-This course will also present current education legislation related to testing, assessment and curriculum development and the effect that this legislation has on the early childhood classroom.
-You will study nutrition, play and the importance of creativity in the classroom with a focus on practices designed to assist children with disabilities.
-This course will also look at cultural awareness in the classroom and how to be aware of multi-cultural issues in a diverse classroom.
-You will complete assignments to ensure comprehension of the material presented in the course as well as field activities in the classroom or with children in a variety of settings.
+This course also presents current education legislation related to testing, assessment and curriculum development and the effect that this legislation has on the early childhood classroom.
+Students study nutrition, play and the importance of creativity in the classroom with a focus on practices designed to assist children with disabilities.
+This course examines cultural awareness in the classroom and how to be aware of multi-cultural issues in a diverse classroom.
+Students complete assignments to ensure comprehension of the material presented in the course as well as field activities in the classroom or with children in a variety of settings.